chamlance/2k26-gm-grader-tool/PRODUCT_THINKING.md

 ## The Solution

-The 2k2k GM grader tool takes free-text notes and returns structured accountability:
+The 2K26 GM grader tool takes free-text notes and returns structured accountability:

 1. **Realism grade** — would this trade actually happen in the real NBA?
 2. **GM decision grade** — is this smart for your franchise?
 3. **Insider reactions** — reactions from a randomized pool of real journalists, both team-beat and league-wide
 4. **Cap implications** — the financial logic, not just the headline
-5. **Org consultation** — consult your own franchise's own legends and executives weighing in before you pull the trigger
+5. **Org consultation** — consult your own franchise's legends and executives weighing in before you pull the trigger

 The key UX decision was **free text input**.
 No dropdowns, no forms, no structured fields.
 You write exactly how you'd describe the move to a friend.
 The AI figures out the rest.